mooremic7/Plex-Rating-Sync/README.md

 If you found this script useful, you can [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-☕-yellow.svg)](https://www.buymeacoffee.com/Mythic82)

-## ⚠️ Caution

-**Use this script at your own risk.
-Always backup your data before running it.**

-- This script modifies both your Plex database and music file tags.
-- It's strongly recommended to use the test mode first to ensure the script behaves as expected in your environment.

 ## How It Works

 1. **Connection**: The script connects to your Plex server using the provided URL and token.